-Attachment C6.9.3.3

-- 1. Clear contract performance standards. - 2.
+- 3. Provide roles for consumers to make decisions in polices, programs, and services that affect their lives including PCP processes. - D. Services, programs, and contracts concerning minors and their families shall be based upon these elements: - 1.
+Services shall be delivered in a family-centered approach, implementing comprehensive services that address the needs of the minor and his/her family. - 2.
+Services shall be individualized and respectful of the minor and family's choice of services and supports. - 3.
+Roles for families to make decisions in policies, programs, and services that affect their lives and the minor's life. - E. Consumer-run programs shall receive the same consideration as all other providers of mental health services.
+This includes these considerations: - 1.
+Clear contract performance standards. - 2.
 Fiscal resources to meet performance expectations. - 3.
-A contract liaison person to address the concerns of either party. - 4.
+A contract liaison individual to address the concerns of either party. - 4.
 Inclusion in provider coordination meetings and planning processes. - 5.
 Access to information and supports to ensure sound business decisions. - F. Current and former consumers, family members, and advocates must be invited to participate in implementing this guideline.
 Provider organizations must develop collaborative approaches for ensuring continued participation.

 Organizations' compliance with this guideline shall be locally evaluated.
 Foremost, this must involve consumers, family members, and advocates.
 Providers, professionals, and administrators must be also included.
 The CMHSP shall provide technical assistance.
 Evaluation methods shall provide constructive feedback about improving the use of this guideline.
-This guideline requires that it be part of the organizations' Continuous Quality Improvement.
+This guideline requires that it be part of the organization's Continuous Quality Improvement.